Winter Vacation and FINALLY HOME!

 We all made noodle bowls and plates.
 Here is what Seth and I made.

 We loved it, and everything came out so cool looking.
 We have decided to slowly replace our flatware with what we create ourselves.
 It will be much more fun that way.
-It is a nice, relaxing, and creative outlet.
+It is a nice, relaxing, an

 The Menu was made by Seth a few years ago, and the Penguin serving plate was made by me.